Dressy10/Dressy10/README.md

-My name is Samuel Dressman, and I am a web developer.
+My name is Samuel Dressman, and I am an Azure Deveoper who aspired to become a leading DevOps Engineer

 ## 🚀 About Me
 I'm a graduate of a business school with passion for technology, and I enjoy coding a lot.